TheSPSDAO/SPS-Validator/README.md

 ### Prerequisites:

-- Make sure you have `docker`, `docker-compose` and either wget or curl installed. (`bash run.sh install_docker` and `bash run.sh preinstall` on Linux)
+- Make sure you have `docker`, `docker-compose` and either wget or curl installed. (`./run.sh install_docker` and `./run.sh preinstall` on Linux)
 - Copy .env-example to .env (`cp .env-example .env`) and change it accordingly
 - _(Optional)_ Either add `validator-data-latest.zip` into the `sqitch` folder or have it downloaded in the build step.

 ### Setup Instructions

-- `bash run.sh stop`     : Ensure the validator is not currently running (`bash run.sh stop`)
+- `./run.sh stop`     : Ensure the validator is not currently running (`./run.sh stop`)
-- `bash run.sh build`    : Build the validator.
+- `./run.sh build`    : Build the validator.
 This will deploy the database, run migrations and also download/deploy the snapshot.
-- `bash run.sh start` or `bash run.sh start all` : Start the validator. `all` will start the management UI as well.
+- `./run.sh start` or `./run.sh start all` : Start the validator. `all` will start the management UI as well.
 - You can go to `http://localhost:3333/status` to check that the validator is running.
 - You can go to `http://localhost:8888/` to view the management UI if you used the `all` option when starting.